3 Key Traits of an Effective Kubernetes Disaster Recovery Plan

 4 min read

 The security of Kubernetes workloads is being put to the test.
 In Europe, IT teams have been dealing with simultaneous spikes in cyberattacks and extreme weather events, making it extremely difficult for them to keep data out of the wrong hands or even maintain uptime.
-Last summer, for instance,found that Kubernetes clusters were being attacked via misconfigured Argo Workflows instances.
+Last summer, for instance, security researchers found that Kubernetes clusters were being attacked via misconfigured Argo Workflows instances.
 The vulnerability meant attackers could access sensitive information such as code and credentials or even access an open Argo dashboard and submit their own workflows.
-Meanwhile, in February, the UK and northern Europe dealt with their worst storm in 30 years in Storm Eunice, which brought with it a .
+Meanwhile, in February, the UK and northern Europe dealt with their worst storm in 30 years in Storm Eunice, which brought with it a record number of power outages.

 Unfortunately, this is the new reality for organizations and their IT teams, and it’s been made all the more difficult by this permanent remote work situation.
 Of course, working from home has been a godsend for many employees, and it’s proven to be a productivity booster.
 But it certainly creates extra technical complexities for IT teams managing service outages or downtime incidents.
-And considering, including some of the most business-critical applications globally, even a minor outage could cause colossal financial and reputational damage for businesses.
+And considering 90% of containerized deployments are now happening on Kubernetes, including some of the most business-critical applications globally, even a minor outage could cause colossal financial and reputational damage for businesses.

 For these reasons, having a plan to respond to downtime incidents quickly has become non-negotiable.
 Here are 3 key traits of an effective Kubernetes disaster recovery strategy.